Tianchen-Sun/ego_planner_swarm_gazebo/readme.md

 # Ego_planner_swarm_gazebo
-this repository is for the ego planner swarm simulation with PX4, in gazebo.
+this repository is for the ego planner swarm simulation or CMPCC with PX4, in gazebo.

 # Acknowledgement
 * ego_swarm: https://github.com/ZJU-FAST-Lab/ego-planner-swarm.git